dgalcius/tlenv/README.md

     _Same as in previous step, use `~/.bashrc` on Ubuntu, or `~/.zshrc` for Zsh._

 4. Restart your shell so that PATH changes take effect.
 (Opening a new terminal tab will usually do it.)
-Now check if rbenv was set up:
+Now check if ltenv was set up:

     ~~~ sh
     $ type ltenv
-    #=> "rbenv is a function"
+    #=> "ltenv is a function"
     ~~~

 #### Upgrading